 - The TSF shall provide a cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification. - The TSF shall provide hardware DES, TDES data encryption/decryption capability, and SHA-1 data signing capability.
-The TSF shall also provide hardware RSA without CRT (i.e. modular exponentiation) data encryption/decryption capability, as well as RSA with CRT data encryption/decryption capability [TBX]. - Those may be used by the smartcard embedded software to support data encryption and decryption for maintaining data integrity, and protect against sensitive data unauthorized disclosure. - The TSF shall provide a RNG to support security operations performed by cryptographic applications.
-This RNG shall not be predictable, have sufficient entropy, and not leaking information related to the value of the generated random numbers as this leakage could be used to retrieve cryptographic keys for instance. - The TSF shall provide RSA cryptographic key generation capability using Miller Rabin algorithm with confidence criteria (t parameter) between 0 and 255. - An assessment of the strength of the: - DES algorithm does not form part of the evaluation - TDES algorithm does not form part of the evaluation - SHA-1 algorithm does not form part of the evaluation - RSA without CRT algorithm does not form part of the evaluation - RSA with CRT algorithm does not form part of the evaluation - Miller Rabin algorithm does not form part of the evaluation - The TSF shall also provide cryptographic primitives to ease the customer proprietary software implementation of these algorithms (multiply, square, ...) as well as DSA and EC-DSA data signature in the AVR embedded software.
+The TSF shall also provide hardware RSA without CRT (i.e. modular exponentiation) data encryption/decryption capability, as well as RSA with CRT data encryption/decryption [TBX].

+173 Those may be used by the smartcard embedded software to support data encryption and decryption for maintaining data integrity, and protect against sensitive data unauthorized disclosure.
+The TSF shall provide a Random Number Generator (RNG) to support security 174 operations performed by cryptographic applications.
+This RNG shall not be predictable, have sufficient entropy, and not leaking information related to the value of the generated random numbers as this leakage could be used to retrieve cryptographic keys for instance.
+175 The TSF shall provide RSA cryptographic key generation capability using Miller Rabin algorithm with confidence criteria (t parameter) between 0 and 255.
+The Strength of Function claimed for the cryptography security function is high.
+176 177 An assessment of the strength of the following algorithms does not form part of the evaluation: DES algorithm TDES algorithm SHA-1 algorithm RSA without CRT algorithm RSA with CRT algorithm Miller Rabin algorithm The TSF shall also provide cryptographic primitives to ease the customer proprietary 178 software implementation of these algorithms (multiply, square, ...) as well as DSA and EC-DSA data signature in the AVR embedded software.
+6.1.11 Package Mode Entry (SF11) SF11 shall ensure only authorized users will be permitted to enter Package Mode.
+179 Failure to meet these conditions will prevent entry into Package Mode.
+It is not possible to enter Test Mode on a sawn wafer, only Package Mode can be 180 entered.
+On entering Package Mode the device performs a full NVM erase.
+This function is 181 protected by Package Mode entry NVM erase.